-There are many reasons for unsuccessful product launches or feature updates, but the most likely reason is that the customer doesn’t see the value.
+There are many reasons for unsuccessful product launches or feature updates, but the most likely cause is that the customer doesn’t see the value.
 Showing customers how your product provides value should be at the core of your marketing and sales strategies, and it all begins with a user story.

 A user story is a simple description of a feature or functionality written from the perspective of a customer or end-user.
 It’s often used in Agile development processes to provide structure to a specific task or project and help teams understand the value a feature can offer.